 - Offline Maps.
 I always recommend downloading the area’s map offline in the Google Maps app ahead of time.
 This will ensure you’re able to navigate around the park without cell service (which won’t be available within the park).
 For offline hiking maps, I recommend AllTrails Pro.
 But that said, it’s still a good idea to pick up a park map at the entrance station or visitor center.

 One Day Joshua Tree Itinerary

 I know, I know, that was a lot of information.
 But now we’ve arrived: here’s the perfect 1-day itinerary to explore the highlights of Joshua Tree National Park.

 Start Your Day at Cholla Cactus Garden

 If you do one thing in Joshua Tree National Park, this should be it.
-Start your day with sunrise amongst the unique cholla cactus.
+Cholla Cactus Garden is one of the best Joshua Tree sunrise spots!
 As the sun creeps over the horizon, the garden illuminates and glows as the cacti catch the morning sun.